Crassula rogersii 'Variegata'

 Crassula rogersii f. variegata

-Crassula rogersii f. variegata is a small succulent bush with fleshy red stems and club-shaped leaves.
+Crassula rogersii 'Variegata' is a cute succulent shrublet with erect to decumbent branches and variegated club-shaped leaves.
 It grows up to 12 inches (30 cm) tall.
-The variegated cream and green leaves are covered with short white hairs giving them a velvety appearance and a felt-like texture.
-Flowers are pale yellow, star-shaped, and held in small clusters at the end of thin stems.
+The stems are green and fleshy, becoming reddish-brown with age.
+Leaves are green with irregular creamy-white markings and tipped with red in intense sunlight.
+They are covered with short white hairs giving them a velvety appearance and a felt-like texture.

 USDA hardiness zone 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).